natecraddock/website/content/blog/2023/writing-to-the-clipboard-the-hard-way.md

 extern id const NSPasteboardTypeString;
 ```

-We need this because this object is defined at runtime.
-It is referenced in the Carbon headers but we cannot `#include` those headers in our C file because they are written in Objective-C. So we manually define a reference to the externally defined object that is resolved at link time.
+We need this because `NSPasteboardTypeString` is defined Cocoa headers but we cannot `#include` those headers in our C file because they are written in Objective-C. So we manually define a reference to the externally defined object that is resolved at link time.[^thanks]

+[^thanks]: Thanks to David Chisnall for pointing out an error in a previous version that I have since corrected.
+I incorrectly said `NSPasteboardTypeString` was defined at runtime, when it is just a constant string.
+David shares some more interesting thoughts based on this post [here](https://lobste.rs/s/x3sfpo/writing_macos_clipboard_hard_way#c_nknsxq).

 Now we can compile our code with `cc -framework Cocoa -l lua -I /opt/homebrew/include -L /opt/homebrew/lib -shared -o pboard.so pboard.c`.
 When loaded into Lua this should give the same behavior as our Objective-C example.